Dylan Canterbury Quintet

 Together for 16 years, their vibrant sound incorporates influences from West Africa, Brazil, the Caribbean and beyond.
 Their debut CD Karibu reached #15 on the WorldJazz charts and 2018’s daring Flyway garnered similar critical acclaim.

-Heard is a 5-time Eddy Music Awards nominee in the World Music category.
+Heard is a 5-time Eddies Music Award nominee in the World Music category.

 Jazz on Jay’s line-up includes: